retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

 Otherwise the the values related to sessions are not displayed.

-There is one more parameter - ``raw_events_only`` (default False) that could be useful if the preprocessing was started and some ``syntetic_events`` were added to the eventstream.
+There is one more parameter - ``raw_events_only`` (default False) that could be useful if the preprocessing was started and some ``synthetic_events`` were added to the eventstream.
 Because those events affect all "step-statistics".

 Now let's go through main blocks and take a closer look at some of the metrics: